 I can do this for 30 days – that’s 4 weeks – that’s nothing.
-Remember, I’m doing it for my girls.
-My besties.
-I am a grain consumer, lover and believer that whole grains (freshly milled) are super healthy.
-This abstinence is friendship, love and camaraderie.
+Remember, I’m doing it for my besties.
+I am a grain consumer, lover, and believer that whole grains (freshly milled) are super healthy.
+This abstinence is friendship, love, and camaraderie.

 I’m sure I will get in my quota of complaining in this short stint – but I am confident I can do it.

 By the way – I’m drinking my milk.

 I know – dairy is not allowed – BUT…